Azure/eno/docs/reconciliation.md

 ### Orphaning

-The `orphan` deletion strategy disables deletion, both when the composition is deleted and when the resource is removed by the synthesizer.
+The `orphan` deletion strategy disables deletion caused by composition deletion.
+The resource will still be deleted if it's not included in the latest synthesis, or if a `Patch` resource explicitly deletes it.

 ```yaml
 annotations: